nyda1908/GrillKit/README.md

 **AI-powered technical interview coach that grills you on your own CV.**

 GrillKit reads your CV and project documentation, extracts every technical claim you've made, and conducts a rigorous mock interview grounded in your actual work.
-It evaluates your answers, tracks where you're weak, and generates a detailed report at the end — so you know exactly what to fix before the real thing.
+It evaluates your answers, tracks where you're weak, and generates a detailed report at the end- so you know exactly what to fix before the real thing.

 Built with Google ADK 2.0 and Agents CLI as part of the [Kaggle 5-Day AI Agents Intensive Course with Google](https://www.kaggle.com/competitions/5-day-ai-agents-intensive-vibecoding-course-with-google).